-Our mission is to help high-achieving underrepresented students to graduate from top colleges equipped to achieve their full potential in their chosen career.
+The mission of SCS Noonan Scholars is to help high-achieving low-income underrepresented students get into and graduate from top colleges equipped to achieve their full career potential.

 South Central Scholars (SCS) was established in 2001 by philanthropists James and Patricia London, originally as a scholarship program serving a few high-achieving low-income students in the Los Angeles area.
 Quickly realizing the demand for a multi-stage, integrated program of support, SCS soon began supporting these students throughout college with scholarships, academic intervention, academic and social-emotional support, and career guidance and networking.
 Within a few years, SCS was yielding impressive results: 90% of Scholars who were attending very selective schools like Harvard, Brown, Williams, USC, etc. were graduating within 6 years.